Q. What determines the value of a coin or note?

 Krause and Mishler, STANDARD CATALOG OF WORLD COINS, 1601-1700,

-For World Paper Money we recommend the series called The Standard Catalog of World Paper Money by Albert Pick.
-It too is available in some libraries and of course, available on our Book page .
+For World Paper Money we recommend the series called The Standard Catalog of World Paper Money by Albert Pick. .
 Most collectors find volumes 2 and 3 the most helpful, depending upon the age of their notes.

 Pick, STANDARD CATALOG OF WORLD PAPER MONEY,